nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 06.md

 Should be.
 So I You do still have you do still have an action that you could spend, and you do have a shield spell that you could cast.
 Actually, you can I wanna cast that?
 If you got nothing better to do, always cast shield if you can.
 That's a man.

 Do it.
 Oh.
 Alright.
 Alright.
-Carson, you are up.
+Karsten, you are up.

 Woo hoo.
 So I just drag that onto my character.
 I'm good.
 Yep.
 I'm gonna, I handed off that potion.